keimlink/django-project-package-template-testbed/README.md

 It will create an initial Git commit and check the `MANIFEST.in` file for completeness.
 Then it will build the wheel of the project.

-After that the production-like environment is created, which includes installing the wheel and it's dependencies.
+After that the production-like environment is created, which includes installing the wheel and its dependencies.
 Then database migrations are run, a new superuser is created and the static files are collected.
 Finally the Gunicorn WSGI server is started.

 If you only want to build the wheel you can do it by running just this command: